 Yeah, I know.
 Your iPhone has GPS and map apps galore.
 Let's just assume for a second that the cell towers are all down, or your device is out of juice or broken.
 Now what are you going to do?

-The compass is the real prize because some people may not be able to give you a specific address after a disaster, like emergency responders who are new to the area.
-They're more likely to rely on compass headings for general directions, as in head north until you see the abandoned Wal-Mart tractor trailer in the middle of the road.
+Some people may not be able to give you a specific address after a disaster, like emergency responders new to the area.
+They're more likely to rely on compass headings for general directions, as in "head north until you see the abandoned Wal-Mart tractor-trailer in the middle of the road."

-Step No. 6: Keeping Cool
+6) Keeping Cool

 Summer heat is more bearable when you have air moving over your body, and you desperately need a good night's sleep when you're working your ass off each day.
 It only takes a small amount to do the trick.

-You can use your car's air conditioning for emergency cool-downs whenever you feel like the heat is simply becoming too much.
+You can use your vehicle's air conditioning for emergency cool-downs whenever you feel like the heat is simply becoming too much.
 However, you shouldn't sleep in the car with the motor running, even if you can spare the gasoline, due to the risk of being sickened or killed by exhaust fumes.

 Another way to stay cool is to hang a wet bandana around your neck.
 The evaporation process will cool you off.
 It works with wet T-shirts and vests, too

-In my experience, a prepared individual will often help another prepared individual.
-Whereas a lot of prepared people have no use for someone who is simply content to parasite off their fellow man.
+In my experience, a prepared individual will often help another prepared individual in need.
+Whereas a lot of prepared people have no use for someone who is still hung over from their hurricane party and just beginning to organized.

 The best communications solution is a satellite phone, but they're out of most people's price range.
-So, you're more likely to use what you have everyday, a cell phone and a land-line.
+So, you're more likely to use what you have everyday: a cell phone and a land-line.